Charles E W Bean, Diaries, AWM38 3DRL 606/37/1 - January - February 1916 - Part 7

 Turks were buried).
 This is a bit

-scandelous if they want the Ts..
+scandalous if they want the Ts.

 to respect our graveyards in

 Gallipoli.
-Dined lsst night
+Dined last night

-with Griffiths & Batter & Ceastie
+with Griffiths & Butler & Leaslie

-& woods.
+& Woods.
 Woods told me that

 of three very interesting